Man arrested after Amber Alert leads to discovery of child's body

-OKLAHOMA CITY - Police have arrested a man they'd been searching for since the mother of his child said he took the baby last month, reports CBS affiliate KOTV.
-Victor Minjarez is facing charges of murder and desecration of a corpse.
+OKLAHOMA CITY - Police have arrested a man they'd been searching for since the mother of his child said he took the baby last month, CBS affiliate KOTV reports.
+Victor Minjarez, 31, is facing charges of murder and desecration of a corpse.

 Investigators say that after they arrested Minjarez on Wednesday afternoon they found a body they believe is 7-month-old Jody Minjarez.